 In this week’s Dispatches from The Secret Library, Dr Oliver Tearle salutes the lost modernist, David Jones

 If this sounds like T. S. Eliot’s The Waste Land, then one thing sends us awry: Eliot’s poem was published in 1922, not 1952.
-No, in a typical trademark ‘swerve’ I’m probably annoyingly all-too fond of, I’m referring to the poem which gives its name to this week’s column: David Jones’s remarkable long work The Anathemata, a 250-page masterpiece that W. H. Auden described as ‘very probably the finest long poem written in English this century’.
+No, in a typical trademark ‘swerve’ I’m probably annoyingly all-too fond of here at Interesting Literature, I’m referring to the poem which gives its name to this week’s column: David Jones’s remarkable long work The Anathemata, a 250-page masterpiece that W. H. Auden described as ‘very probably the finest long poem written in English this century’.

 The Anathemata certainly does this, through the very texture of its language and allusions.
 In some ways, comparisons with Eliot make less sense than parallels with James Joyce (indeed, Eliot included Jones alongside himself, Joyce, and Ezra Pound as one of the four people who had helped to create literary modernism in English).
 It seems to spring as much from Finnegans Wake as from Four Quartets or The Waste Land.
 But such comparisons play down the individual vision that drives The Anathemata: the work is distinctive and distinct.